 Choosing a name for an online business is a challenging proposition.
 It’s hard to stand out from the crowd without a good name.
 Things become even harder when the brand has to match a domain name – and to protect a business against brand jacking, this is obviously a must.

-You can start a business plan without the business name, but you cannot launch the business without the brand that will make it stand out.
+You can start a business plan without the business name, but you cannot launch the business without a brand name that will make it stand out.
 There are rare cases of re-branding that involve name-changing, but more often than not, changing a name does not make a business better known – in fact, it could obscure previous branding efforts.

 - Here is where Trademarkia can help – the largest visual search engine for more than 6 million trademarked logos, names, and slogans on the Internet.
 They also provide, for a fee, trade mark registration services, legal advice and more.